po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ![The pull request displays a message that a review is required](./Images/04-pr-created.png)

 * On the right-hand side you should see a label "Reviewers", we use this for when we want a particular team member to review your pull request.
 The selected reviewer will be notified when the pull request is submitted.
+For the sake of this activity you will also be playing the role of reviewer.
+Normally you will have some type of agreement on how to review pull request amongst your team.

 ![The reviewers section includes a dropdown to search for other users](./Images/05-add-reviewer.png)

-* Okay, we now have a pull request but it is important one of your team members carefully reviews your pull request for any mistakes that could potentially break the `main` branch.
+* Okay, we now have a pull request but it is important one of your team members (YOU) carefully reviews your pull request for any mistakes that could potentially break the `main` branch.

 * We have to navigate to our repository on Github and click on the tab named "pull request".

 ![The pull request tab on the repository page](./Images/06-click-pr-tab.png)

+* On this tab you will see a list of all the pull request for the specified branch.
+Right now you should only see the pull request you made but when working on bigger projects this number increases based how often you make changes to your project.

 ![The list of open pull requests includes the newly created "Update to the Super Feature"](./Images/07-pr-list.png)

 * Once on the pull request page you should be able to see a tab labeled "Files Changed".

+![The pull request includes a tab labeled "Files Changed"](./Images/08-click-files-changed.png)

-In this view you will be able to see a side-by-side comparison of what exactly has changed in your repository.
+* In this view you will be able to see a side-by-side comparison of what exactly has changed in your repository.
 This makes comparing code less painful and increase efficiency.

-![The pull request includes a tab labeled "Files Changed"](./Images/08-click-files-changed.png)

 ![The Files Changed tab displays a side-by-side comparison of changes](./Images/09-add-comment.png)

-* Towards the bottom of the page you will see the Comment section.
-This is a great place to leave feedback on the changes made but it also has couple other options.
-You can send along your approval to merge the branches with feedback or you can request more changes before merging.
+*  In the top right corner you should see a green button labeled "Review changes".
+Once you click on the "Make changes" button a forum will appear, you will have a few options.
+You can send a comment, send a comment along with approval to merge, or send a comment with changes that need to be made before merging.
 These tools play a key role in making sure your team stays focus and productive.

 ![The Review Changes form has options to Comment, Approve, or Request Changes](./Images/10-approve.png)